kshen3778/seqenv/README.md

     $ pip install seqenv

+### Usage
+Once that is done, you can start processing FASTA files from the command line.
+For using the default parameters you can just type:

+    $ seqenv --in sequences.fasta

+We will then assume that you have inputed 16S sequences.
+To modify the database or use different type of sequence type:

+    $ seqenv --in sequences.fasta --seqtype nuc --db nt

+To modify the minimum identity in the similarity search, use the following:

+    $ seqenv --in sequences.fasta --identity 97

 ### Acknowledgments

 `SEQenv` was conceived and developed in the following hackathons supported by European Union's Earth System Science and Environmental Management ES1103 COST Action ("[Microbial ecology & the earth system: collaborating for insight and success with the new generation of sequencing tools](http://www.cost.eu/domains_actions/essem/Actions/ES1103)"):